Dev123047/crystal_soteria/README.md

 6) mkdir [directory_name] : Creates a directory in the current working directory. *Note : None of the new directories made with this command will be retained when the window/tab is refreshed, other than the ones pre-made.*

-7) touch [file_name] : Creates a (txt *only yet*) file in the current working directory. *Note : None of the new files made with this command will be retained when the window/tab is refreshed, other than the ones pre-made.*
+7) touch [file_name] : Creates a (txt only *yet*) file in the current working directory.
+This command automatically adds `.txt` extension to the file name if not in the input. *Note : None of the new files made with this command will be retained when the window/tab is refreshed, other than the ones pre-made.*

+8) ssh [address] : Logs in to a user at a different host with the address in the form Username@Host.
+Default landing directory is the home directory for the user. *Note : None of the new users made with this command will be retained when the window/tab is refreshed, other than the ones pre-made.*

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Test User credentials :
+Test User(s) credentials :
-1) Username : test_user1
-2) Password : testpassone
+Host, Username, Password
+1) localhost, test_user1, testpassone
+2) host1, test_user2, testpasstwo